ibm-cloud-docs/vpc/vpn-configure-acls-security-groups.md

 |---------------------|--------|----------|------------|
 |Inbound |ALL |Your on-premises gateway public IP|Subnet CIDR that you choose to create the VPN gateway.|
 |Outbound |ALL |Subnet CIDR that you choose to create the VPN gateway|Your on-premises gateway public IP.|
-{: caption="Rules1: Allow IPsec protocol packet between IBM gateway and your on-premises gateway" caption-side="bottom"}
+{: caption="Allow IPsec protocol packet between the IBM gateway and your on-premises gateway" caption-side="bottom"}

 #### Rules scenario 2
 {: #rules-2}